-Introducing the best Whole30 ranch dressing!
-Garlicky with fresh herbs, it’s the best paleo ranch dressing out there.
+Introducing THE.
+BEST.
+Whole30 ranch dressing!
+Garlicky with plenty of fresh herbs, it’s the best paleo ranch dressing out there.
 Promise.
 An absolute must for any and every Whole30.

 If you’ve ever done a Whole30, you’ve without a doubt heard the term “dump ranch.”
 Throw all the ingredients into a container and let the immersion blender do the work: it’s easy but unfortunately named…